A Yang-Baxter equation for metaplectic ice: Metaplectic Ice and Supersymmetry

 \section{Metaplectic Ice and Supersymmetry}

 Perk and Schultz~\cite{PerkSchultz} found new solutions of the Yang-Baxter equation.
 Meanwhile graded (supersymmetric) Yang-Baxter equations were introduced by Bazh\-anov and Shadrikov~\cite{BazhanovShadrikov}.
 It was found by Yamane~\cite{YamaneSuper} that the Perk-Schultz equations were related to the $R$-matrix of the quantized enveloping algebra of the $\mathfrak{gl}(m|n)$ Lie superalgebra in the standard representation.
-The quantized enveloping algebra of the corresponding affine Lie superalgebra was considered by ~\cite{ZhangRBSupergroup}.
+The quantized enveloping algebra of the corresponding affine Lie superalgebra was considered by Zhang~\cite{ZhangRBSupergroup}.
 A convenient reference for us is Kojima~\cite{KojimaChain}.
-See also Zhang~\cite{ZhangFundamental}.
+See also~\cite{ZhangFundamental}.

-We will explain how to relate Theorem~\ref{firstbraid} to the $\mathfrak{gl}(1|n)$ $R$-matrix.
-The relationship is not an entirely simple one, since we will have to perform manipulations on the Perk-Schultz $R$-matrix in order to make the comparison.
-These manipulations preserve the Yang-Baxter equation, but (among other things) they introduce the Gauss sum $g(a)$ and in our view this is a nontrivial change.
-For example, the partition functions on Section~\ref{partitionfunction} would be fundamentally changed without the $g(a)$.
-They could not be used as $p$-parts of multiple Dirichlet series (\cite{mice,wmd5book}).
-Therefore, although we are able to relate the Yang-Baxter equation in Theorem~\ref{firstbraid} to the Perk-Schultz equation, the relationship is more subtle than one might guess.
+We will explain how to relate the $R$-vertex weights of the prior section, which depend on a fixed $n$ as in Figure~\ref{gamgamice}, to the $\mathfrak{gl}(1|n)$ $R$-matrix.
+The relationship is rather subtle, since we will have to perform manipulations on the Perk-Schultz $R$-matrix in order to make the comparison.
+These manipulations preserve the Yang-Baxter equation as in Theorem~\ref{firstbraid}, but (among other things) they introduce $n$-th order Gauss sums which are crucial in the connection to representation theory of the metaplectic group \cite{KazhdanPatterson,mice,wmd5book}.

-The quantized enveloping algebra of $\mathfrak{gl}(1|n)$ (or its affinization) has a universal $R$-matrix which produces an $R$-matrix in $\operatorname{End}(V_1\otimes V_2)$ where $V_1$ and $V_2$ are any pair of modules.
-Taking three such modules, there is then a graded Yang-Baxter equation in $\operatorname{End}(V_1\otimes V_2\otimes V_3)$ which we wish to compare with that in Theorem~\ref{firstbraid}.
-We will be interested in the standard module, which is a graded $(1|n)$-dimensional vector space.
-Using the corresponding affine Lie superalgebra produces one copy of this module for every value of a parameter $z\in\mathbb{C}^\times$, which may be identified with the parameter in Figure~\ref{gammaice}.
-A basis of the graded $(1|n)$-dimensional vector space can be taken to be the decorated edge spins $-0$ for the even part, and $+a$ with $a$ modulo $n$ for the odd part.
-As noted by Kojima~\cite{KojimaChain}, we may change some signs in the graded Yang-Baxter equation to produce an ungraded Yang-Baxter equation.
-We will return to this point at the very end of the discussion.